 Gold and Silver Bull Market Tectonic Plate Drivers 2016 - ?

 My presentation provided an overview – elements of which should be familiar to many Money Metals Exchange readers – of where we are, how we got here, and where we may be headed.
 Specific to the precious metals, I covered the increasing struggle between supply and demand, declining mine yields, and longer development curves.

 Two historic quotes demonstrate just how far back people have understood the answers to our current economic dilemma.
 See if you agree:

 The budget should be in balance, the Treasury should be refilled, public debt should be reduced, the arrogance of officialdom should be tempered and controlled, and the assistance of foreign lands should be curtailed lest the Republic become bankrupt.
 People must again learn to work instead of living on public assistance.

 Everyone wants to live at the expense of the state.
 What they forget is that the state wants to live at the expense of everyone.

 Backed by the research and beliefs of the speakers at this Conference, Money Metals Exchange readers should feel even more confident about their decisions going forward.
-By holding physical gold and silver as insurance in an uncertain world – not to mention for the strong likelihood of significant price appreciation in the months and years ahead – you are doing what is both honorable and right for yourself, for your family, and for your country.
+By holding physical gold and silver as insurance in an uncertain world – not to mention the strong likelihood of significant price appreciation in the months and years ahead – you are doing what is both honorable and right for yourself, your family, and your country.